 3. The H-NSSF updates the counters as necessary and detects whether any action is required for certain S-NSSAIs.

-4. If for any S-NSSAI of HPLMN there was any action required, then this is communicated to the V-NSSF alongside any back-off timer.
+4. Only after step 3 successfully updates counter data in the HPLMN NSSF, the HPLMN NSSF responds to the Message in step 2 and if for any S-NSSAI of HPLMN there was any action required, then this is communicated to the V-NSSF alongside any back-off timer.

 5. The V-NSSF reports to the AMF with any action for S-NSSAIs of VPLMN mapping to S-NSSAIs of the H-PLMN as per step 4.